 The Self-trimming routine is only performed on the channel whose gain is being changed.
 The other three channels are unaffected.

-If you notice the zero level of the output has drifted (as may be seen in the first few minutes after the amplifier is turned on) you can invoke the self-trimming feature by changing a parameter, or by pushing Autozero.
+If you notice the zero level of the output has drifted you can invoke the self-trimming feature by changing a parameter, or by pushing Autozero.